 Alex Ketley worked closely with Summer Lee Rhatigan on the initial creation of the San Francisco Conservatory of Dance.
-In addition to being on faculty, he serves as the school’s Resident Choreographer and has created a number of original works for the advanced students.
+In addition to being on faculty, he served for fourteen years as the school’s Resident Choreographer and created nearly forty original works for the advanced students.

-The Conservatory is designed to guide and support young people in their discovery, understanding, development, and application of the tools necessary to thrive as an artist.
-Stemming from a classical foundation, the school is deeply invested in learning through the engagement of contemporary choreography, and is fortunate enough to work with the repertory of some of the world’s most recognized choreographers, most namely William Forsythe and Ohad Naharin.
+The Conservatory was designed to guide and support young people in their discovery, understanding, development, and application of the tools necessary to thrive as an artist.
+Stemming from a classical foundation, the school was deeply invested in learning through the engagement of contemporary choreography, and was fortunate enough to work with the repertory of some of the world’s most recognized choreographers, most namely William Forsythe and Ohad Naharin.